intentmoose/SimpleComponentCopy/README.md

 ![image](https://github.com/jr-uk/SimpleComponentCopy/assets/10715164/69206d7b-384f-4bf5-8fbc-baa3bdbbf79b)

-Note: It does not copy field and property contents, just creates components of the same type.
+Note: By default it only creates components of the same type.
+Enable **Include serialized values** in the tool window if you also want the field/property data copied.

+### Recent Changes
+- Added per-component toggles so you can cherry-pick what gets copied.
+- Added the **Include serialized values** toggle to optionally bring over configured data.
+- Skips unsafe-to-clone components such as `Transform`, `MeshFilter`, and `MeshRenderer` automatically.

 ### Setup
 Open the package manager and click the plus sign and enter the URL below to add the project